 Q: Can you tell me about the making process?
 How do you usually develop your basic ideas to the final one?
 Do you use a sketchbook?

 A: Yeah I used to doodle in a big blackbook that was to big to even put in my bag and I would spend days drawing and rendering.
 But now, I use pocket-size sketchbooks which are handy for having on you all the time, especially in the pub or trains and I only do small rough quick idea sketches as I don't see the point in being precious with your sketchbook.
 Ideas for me are more valuable and I will then pick best ideas and re-sketch them, then eventually either draw them up on the computer or straight to wall with paint.

 A: Depending on what you are referring to, yeah, all my work starts off from a simple idea sketch then I work it either into digital or hand paint it.

-Q: Through your amazing portfolio, we can see a lot of colorful works on canvas, walls, some digital artworks, really impressive.
+Q: There are a lot of art mediums that you work on, canvas, walls, some digital artworks, really impressive!
 What is your favorite medium?
 In which one you find most creative freedom?

 A: At the moment I love to sketch digitally as I mentioned earlier, I hate being precious when sketching as you waste allot of valuable time in doing so.
 With Digital you can chop, crop, tweak, exaggerate and always have the original copy, perfect for trying out new things.
 But, spray-painting is my favorite, it allows you to go massive and visually makes you feel chuffed when done.